hstarmans/hexastorm_design/README.md

 Non-flat components should be printed on a fused filament fabrication printer.

 # Notes
-FreeCAD files contains the designs
+FreeCAD files folder contains the designs

 Deprecated folder contains the old design files of the Hexastorm.
 These are no longer in use